thisisbalu/exception-decoded/_posts/java/2024-04-05-java-interruptedbytimeoutexception.md

 2. [Java Concurrency in Practice by Brian Goetz](https://www.amazon.com/Java-Concurrency-Practice-Brian-Goetz/dp/0321349601)
 3. [Java Thread Interruption Tutorial by Baeldung](https://www.baeldung.com/java-thread-interrupts)
 4. [Interrupting Java threads by IBM Developer](https://developer.ibm.com/articles/j-interrupt/#what-happens-when-you-interrupt-a-thread)

-*Note: This article is a detailed yet concise exploration of the `InterruptedByTimeoutException` in Java, written to provide a comprehensive understanding to beginner and intermediate Java developers.
-The examples provided are not exhaustive but aim to illustrate the concepts effectively.*